Skip to main content

 While there are plenty of ways to lose weight, maintaining weight loss often is difficult.
 The key to maintaining a healthy weight for the long haul is all about balance.

-Make Smart Choices from Every Food Group
+Make Balanced Choices from Every Food Group

 Consider the following when building your plate or at your next trip to the market: